krasimir/stent/README.md

 disconnect();
 ```

 There's also a helper for integrating with React.
-It creates a [HoC](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components):
+It creates a [HoC](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components) that gets re-rendered every time when the machine updates its state:

 ```js
 import React from 'react';